LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Introduction

 Employing LLMs for optimization offers unique advantages.
 The optimization is conducted with natural language interactions, which contributes to two charming properties. \red{First, the implementation of the optimization is code-free.
-All the steps in the process use dialog-like interactions with LLMs.
-Secondly, LLMs generate instruction-related outputs by assembling task-related semantic tokens which is hardly constrained by the local optima issue, which is probably encountered by gradient-based optimization.} On the other hand, \red{LLM returned solutions, generated by simply query and response interactions, may not be as precise as the results optimized by rigorous step-by-step gradient descent, especially under limited API calling budgets}.
+The optimization process only involves natural language instruction-response interactions with LLMs.
+Secondly, LLMs generate instruction-related outputs by assembling task-related semantic tokens that are difficult to discover through continuous gradient-based learning.
+The generation results can be diverse and hardly limited by the local optima issue, which is often encountered by gradient-based optimization.} The solutions discovered by LLM with a lower loss value have more possibilities to optimize to a better convergence point.

+On the other hand, LLM-based optimization faces instability issues since it has no lexical constraints. \red{LLMs analyze the problem on the semantic level and response in vocabulary space.
+The generated solutions may not be as precise as the results optimized by rigorous step-by-step gradient descent in the parameter space, especially under limited LLM API calling budgets}.
+Existing LLM-based methods, such as ~\citet{liuLanguageModelsBlackBox2023}, need to set multiple search trials to find a promising result.
+We instruct LLMs with the optimization trajectory of gradient-based optimizers, which is converted to natural language format, grounding LLMs to a more promising sub-region of the vocabulary space.
 The local carefulness of gradient-based optimizer and diverse semantic exploration of LLM-based optimizer are complementary to each other, suggesting a collaborative optimization approach.